Materials Genomics

 DiffCSP — Joint Lattice + Coords

-Jiao et al. 2023 — diffusion model that generates lattice and coordinates jointly.
+Jiao et al. 2023 (Jiao et al. 2023) — diffusion model that generates lattice and coordinates jointly.

 • Lattice represented in a parameterised form that handles rotations cleanly